 Saab has to pay $15 million to the government of Sweden by Sept.
 20 or Sweden's Vastra Gotaland region will ask the Swedish Enforcement Authority, the public debt collector, to enforce payment.
 This bill covers the period when Saab Automobile was under administration and the government of Vastra Gotaland in western Sweden, where Saab's main production plant is located.

 The government had to step in to cover wages.
-Last Monday, Vastra Gotaland Governor Lars Backstrom said that Saab owed it 110.7 million crowns ($15.3 million).
+Last Monday, Vastra Gotaland Governor Lars Backstrom said that Saab owed it SEK110.7 million ($15.3 million).
 Saab and its parent, Dutch group Spyker Cars NV, said that company should only be required to pay part of the amount asked for.